Student Learning Profile (SLP)

 SLP is a summary presentation of what a student participates and achieves, in terms of their whole-person development during the senior secondary years.
 It aims to demonstrate and recognize the whole-person development of all students as well as facilitate them to reflect on their on-going experiences and set goals.
 Hence, every student should be encouraged to build an SLP.
 Schools would have sole discretion over the design and implementation of their SLPs while they could also adapt the SLP module of WebSAMS and its templates provided by the Bureau (see http://www.edb.gov.hk/cd/slp).
 Generally speaking, schools should assist students in creating this profile, building on existing practices and adopting school-based implementation plan.
 The content of an SLP may include brief information on:

 SLP is a learning tool to facilitate the development of student reflection on their personal development.
 It is also a summary which demonstrates students’ personal qualities and serves as evidence of their whole-person development.
-Up to May 2013, apart from JUPAS, 31 non-JUPAS post-secondary institutions, 70 mainland higher education institutions and over 100 overseas education organizations have accepted SLP as a reference document to examine applicants’ whole-person development.
+Up to March 2017, apart from JUPAS, 30 non-JUPAS tertiary institutions in Hong Kong, 90 tertiary institutions in the Mainland and over 160 tertiary institutions worldwide have accepted SLP as a reference document to examine applicants' whole-person development.